Wild Arms (video game): Reception

 The critical reception to Alter Code: F was mixed, with review aggregator Metacritic giving an average critic score of 73/100.
 Jeremy Dunham of IGN overall enjoyed the game, praising the redesigned dungeons, puzzles and remixed soundtrack, but considered the new graphics bland and unimpressive for the PS2.
 He also thought that the game's system had been perhaps oversimplified and was a touch on the easy and linear side.
 Alan Knight of RPGFan also praised the game, saying that it included some nice additions for nostalgic players of the original, although he was unsure if it would receive as high a recommendation from players unfamiliar with the original Wild Arms.
 Bethany Massimilla of GameSpot thought that while the experience was overall good, the battles were both too frequent and too slow, with characters uselessly milling around and taking too long to perform their actions.

-Greg Sewart of Official U.S. PlayStation Magazine was lukewarm, saying that the game was "serviceable" but did not stand out compared to PS2-era RPGs such as Dragon Quest VIII and Digital Devil Saga.
-He also criticized the revised battle system as too simplistic and the "wandering camera" provided awkward views of the game.
+Greg Sewart of Official U.S. PlayStation Magazine was lukewarm, saying that the game was "serviceable" but did not stand out compared to contemporary PS2-era RPGs such as Dragon Quest VIII and Digital Devil Saga.
+He also criticized the revised battle system as too simplistic and that the "wandering camera" provided awkward views of the game.
 Matthew Demers at RPGamer thought the remake was underdone and needed additional work, especially criticizing Agetec's English translation and localization as poor.
 Game Informer had a hostile review.
 It stated that Naruke's soundtrack remained the highlight, that the story remained compelling, but that the camera angles were awkward, the revamp graphics were unimpressive, and that the overworld search mechanic from Wild Arms 2 and 3 was not fun.
 It concluded that the original was superior.
-Bryan Cebulski wrote in a 2021 retrospective that the visuals were bland and plastic, and that the translation was worse than the original.
+Bryan Cebulski wrote in a 2021 retrospective that the visuals were bland and plastic, and that the new translation was worse than the original.
 Cebulski suggested that curious gamers would be better served playing the original rather than the remake.